lebao3105/app1cli/Pascal/README.md

 ***In the next version 1.0.28:***
 - Apply array for yes_no
-- Create unit for C# version do the same things as the Pascal one (may need Visual Studio)
+- Create unit for C# version do the same things as the Pascal one (may need to make the project to a Visual Studio project)
 - Apply color and 1.0.27's enhancements to C# version
 - Access app1 easily with command-line [arguments](https://stackoverflow.com/questions/25891529/command-line-args-in-pascal) (may only in Pascal)<br>
 *The GUI version of app1 is currently in development state.*<br>